Leash Called Love

 "Leash Called Love" is a song written and recorded by Icelandic alternative rock band the Sugarcubes.
-It was released in October 1992 by One Little Indian and Elektra Records as the fourth and last single from their third and final studio album, Stick Around for Joy (1992).
+It was released in October 1992 by One Little Indian and Elektra Records as the only single from their remix album, It's-It (1992).
 The track dealt with the subject of a woman's vow to break free from the emotional and physical abuse from her lover, hence the song's title.
+Originally released on their third and last studio album, Stick Around for Joy (1992), the track was restructured into a house music setting by Tony Humphries for It's-It.
 The song would also be the group's final single release before their break up in 1993.

-The song found success on the US Billboard Dance/Club Play chart, where it was restructured into a house music setting by Tony Humphries for the compilation It's-It, eventually becoming the act's first and only number-one single on that chart, and cemented lead singer Björk's new found success in the dance and electronic music community.
+The song found success on the US Billboard Dance/Club Play chart, becoming the act's first and only number-one single on that chart, and cemented lead singer Björk's new found success in the dance and electronic music community.